Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-12/_posts/2017-01-15-define-functions.md

 ```

-We create a new function called **changeDiameter**, and then we called the new function in the **controlCircle** function.
-Cool huh?
+A new function called **changeDiameter** is created, and then called inside ofthe **controlCircle** function.

-Why do we do this?
+Why do might one do this?
 (Always a good question and you should always ask this question).
-We want to separate our code and make things more readable.
-We created the first function **controlCircle** to reduce the amount of code in the draw.
-We don't want it to get too crazy in there.
+It's good to separate code and make things even more readable.
+First, the  function **controlCircle** reduced the amount of code in the draw.
+However, the code in controlCircle can be reduced as well.

-Then, we created the changeDiameter so that we can reduce some code in controlCircle.
+ The changeDiameter function makes the controlCircle function more concise.

-Finally, let's add **myCircle** function into this.
+Finally, let's add **ConcentricCircle** function into this.

 ```js